-Management routinely reviews key performance indicators including revenue, operating income and margins, and earnings per share, among others.
-In addition, we believe certain other measures provide useful information to management and investors about us and our financial condition and results of operations for the following reasons: (i) they are measures used by our board of directors and management team to evaluate our operating performance; (ii) they are measures used by our management team to make day-to-day operating decisions; (iii) the adjustments made are often viewed as either non-recurring or not reflective of ongoing financial performance or have no cash impact on operations; and (iv) they are used by securities analysts, investors and other interested parties as a common operating performance measure to compare results across companies in our industry by adjusting for potential differences caused by variations in capital structures (affecting relative interest expense), and the age and book value of facilities and equipment (affecting relative depreciation and amortization expense).
-These metrics, however, are not measures of financial performance under accounting principles generally accepted in the United States of America ("GAAP") and, given the limitations of these metrics as analytical tools, should not be considered a substitute for gross profit, gross margins, net income (loss) or other consolidated income statement data as determined in accordance with GAAP.
-We consider the following non-GAAP measures, which may not be comparable to similarly titled measures reported by other companies, to be key performance indicators:
+In evaluating our results, management routinely reviews key performance indicators, which include non-GAAP measures as well as the operating metrics of revenue, operating income and margins, and earnings per share, among others.
+In addition, we believe certain other measures provide useful information to management and investors about us and our financial condition and results of operations for the following reasons: (i) they are measures used by our Board of Directors and management team to evaluate our operating performance; (ii) they are measures used by our management team to make day-to-day operating decisions; (iii) the adjustments made are often viewed as either non-recurring or not reflective of ongoing financial performance or have no cash impact on operations; and (iv) they are used by securities analysts, investors and other interested parties as a common operating performance measure to compare results across companies in our industry by adjusting for potential differences caused by variations in capital structures (affecting relative interest expense), and the age and book value of facilities and equipment (affecting relative depreciation and amortization expense).
+We consider the following metrics, which may not be comparable to similarly titled measures reported by other companies, to be key performance indicators:

-- Adjusted EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization, stock-based compensation (non-cash) and certain special items that we believe are not representative of core operations. - Cash Margin is defined as gross margin excluding depreciation and amortization, and stock-based compensation.
+- Adjusted EBITDA is a non-GAAP measure that we believe is useful to investors to measure the operational strength and performance of our business.
+Adjusted EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization, stock-based compensation and certain special items that we believe are not representative of core operations. - Cash Margin is defined as gross margin excluding depreciation and amortization, and stock-based compensation.